danielmainamwatha/phidi-frontend-copy/README.md

 ## Description
-A two-sided platform between technical freelancers and clients with a project configuration wizard on the client side.
+A two-sided platform between technical freelancers and clients with a project configuration wizard on the client side.The app facilitates addition of projects to be bidded on, uploading of sketches and payments via stripe.

 ### Dependencies
 * [React.js](https://reactjs.org/) - a javascript library for building user interfaces